 The Tory record on the environment is a litany of delays, broken promises and apathy.
 It doesn’t have to be this way.
 While May stayed silent as Trump attacked the Paris Agreement, Labour has pledged to stand up to the US on climate change and our shared values.
 A Labour government would put the UK back on track to meet its targets in both the Climate Change Act and the Paris Agreement.
 Rather than abandoning our international partners, Labour would work more closely to tackle a host of environmental challenges — from air quality to new environmental standards at the WTO.

 As Britain prepares to leave the EU and start a new national chapter, we can’t afford a government that is content to do nothing and watch from the wayside.
 From the economy to climate change, we need bold and ambitious leadership – and Theresa May’s dereliction of duty over Trump shows she’s simply not up to the job.

 Adam Dyster is National Organiser at SERA, Labour’s Environment CampaignLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.